Reducing the Sign Problem with Line Integrals: Reducing the sign problem with line integrals

-The full path explored from eq. (\ref{eq:path}) in both positive and negative $\tau$ is here referred to as a line.
-Along these lines the imaginary part of the action $E$ will be changing rapidly.
-The central point of the proposed strategy, is to carry out the integration over this highly oscillating part of the integral explicitly.
-The integral over the entire line, obtained from a starting point $x_0$ following eq. (\ref{eq:path}), will be given by
+Along these lines, the imaginary part of the action $E$ will be changing rapidly.
+The central point of the proposed strategy is to carry out the integration over this highly oscillating part of the integral explicitly, for instance with a high order ordinary differential equation solver.
+This does require a high level of precision, which increases as the sign problem gets worse.
+For instance, in the examples shown later in figure \ref{nt12_sigma1_O2}, the precision needed was in the most oscillating lines as low as $10^{-20}$, though typically around $10^{-11}$ when closer to fixed points, where there are fewer oscillations.
+The integral over the entire line, obtained from a starting point $x_0=x(0)$ following eq. (\ref{eq:path}), will be given by

 where $x(\tau)$ is obtained by following the defined path in both positive and negative $\tau$. s is the distance traveled along the line.
 Using eq. (\ref{eq:path}) the distance traveled s can be calculated as